 Their achievement reverberated around the world.
-It also did so uniquely in India, where just six years earlier in 1947, Mahatma Gandhi and millions of other Indians had succeeded in their non-violent quest for a free and independent nation from Britain.
+It also did so uniquely in India, where just six years earlier in 1947, Gandhi and millions of other Indians had succeeded in their non-violent quest for a free and independent nation from Britain.

-Sensing an opportunity to channel the energy of a new generation into mountaineering – a sport closely linked to the country’s geography and history – India’s visionary first Prime Minister, Jawaharlal Nehru, founded the Himalayan Mountaineering Institute in November 1954, just 18 months after Norgay and Hillary’s successful summit.
+Sensing an opportunity to channel the energy of a new generation into mountaineering – a sport closely linked to the country’s geography and history – India’s visionary first Prime Minister, Nehru, founded the Himalayan Mountaineering Institute in November 1954, just 18 months after Norgay and Hillary’s successful summit.